easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 specified through `toolchainopts`.
 They should however be largely compatible with the EasyConfigs in the [CSCS repository](https://github.com/eth-cscs/production).

-The toolchains are loaded through modules generated with EasyBuild and custom EasyBlocks that replace the top `PrgEnv` modules from the HPE Cray Programming Environment, but otherwise use the modules provided by HPE Cray to load the actual compilers, compiler wrappers, MPI libraries and scientific libraries, and other modules that determine how the main modules work.
+The toolchains are loaded through modules, generated with EasyBuild and a custom EasyBlock, that replace the top `PrgEnv` modules from the HPE Cray Programming Environment.
+These modules then use the modules provided by HPE Cray to load the actual compilers, compiler wrappers, MPI libraries and scientific libraries, and the target modules that determine how the main modules work.
 So contrary to many other EasyBuild toolchains, the compilers, MPI and scientific libraries are not installed through EasyBuild.